 Bill to address current financial problems with long-term solutions

-WASHINGTON – Today, Sen. Tom Carper (D-Del.) introduced the Postal Operations Sustainment and Transformation (POST) Act of 2011.
-The POST Act addresses the current budget issues plaguing the U.S. Postal Service by proposing a series of provisions including: easing postal employee pension and retiree health costs; addressing postal employee wages and benefits; allowing partnerships with state and local governments; continuing and enhancing efforts to preserve its existing business; and giving the Postal Service leeway to close post offices, market certain non-postal items, and eliminate Saturday delivery.
+WASHINGTON - Today, Sen. Tom Carper (D-Del.) introduced the Postal Operations Sustainment and Transformation (POST) Act of 2010.
+The POST Act addresses the current budget issues plaguing the U.S. Postal Service by proposing a series of provisions including: easing postal employee pension and retiree health costs; addressing postal employee wages and benefits; allowing partnerships with state and local governments; and giving the Postal Service leeway to close post offices, market certain non-postal items, and eliminate Saturday delivery.

 Sen. Carper's bill attempts to permanently address the pension and retiree health issues that have been a drain on postal finances over the years.
 The Postal Service currently pays into the old Civil Service Retirement System (CSRS) using a formula that recent studies by the Postal Service's Inspector General, the Postal Regulatory Commission, and at least two outside consulting firms found resulted in gross overpayments.
 In addition, the Postal Service since FY2007 has been required to pay between $5.5 billion and $5.9 billion a year in an effort to prefund its future retiree health obligations.
-Sen. Carper's bill would require the Office of Personnel Management to recalculate the Postal Service's CSRS obligations using a modern formula that more fairly divides responsibility for pension costs related to pay increases granted to former Post Office Department employees who transitioned to the Postal Service.
+Sen. Carper's bill would require the Office of Personnel Management to recalculate the Postal Service's CSRS obligations using a modern formula that more fairly divides responsibility for pension costs related to pay increases granted to former Post Office Department employees who transitioned to the Postal Service between the Postal Service and the federal government.
 This recalculation would result in a finding that the Postal Service has overfunded CSRS by about $50 billion.
-Sen. Carper's bill would give the Postal Service access to more than $5 billion each year from this $50 billion overpayment to help it make its retiree health payments.
+Sen. Carper's bill would give the Postal Service more than $5 billion each year from this $50 billion overpayment to help it make its retiree health payments.

-Another provision of Sen. Carper's bill would reaffirm the Postal Service's authority to change delivery frequency when it felt like doing so was necessary.
+Another provision of Sen. Carper's bill would reaffirm the Postal Service's authority to reduce delivery frequency when it felt like doing so was necessary.
 Based on the Postal Service's proposal to eliminate Saturday delivery, such authority could save the Postal Service $3 billion or more a year.
-The bill would also eliminate several provisions in law that force the Postal Service to maintain post offices that are no longer necessary, allowing the Postal Service to expand more convenient and cost-effective retail options such as automated kiosks or postal stations located in grocery stores or other places where people go every day.
+The bill would also eliminate several provisions in law that force the Postal Service to maintain post offices that are no longer necessary, allowing the Postal Service to open cheaper, more convenient retail options such as automated kiosks or postal stations located in grocery stores or other places where people go every day.

 Under current law, the Postal Service is prohibited with a few exceptions from offering "non-postal" products and services; however, Sen. Carper's bill would revise the prohibition, allowing the Postal Service to offer non-postal products that are in the public interest and make use of the existing postal network.
 Additionally, the new bill would allow the Postal Service to ship wine and beer, a service UPS and FedEx already provides, and to work with state and local governments seeking to use postal retail locations to serve citizens seeking to access services such as voter registration or driver's license renewal.